-Clause 147 - Definitions - pt 10
+Clause 152 - Definitions - pt 10

-This clause defines relevant terms used in Part 10 of the Act.
+This clause defines the meaning of relevant terms used in Part 10 of the Act.
 The definitions are modelled on the investigators' powers in the Fair Trading (Consumer Affairs) Act 1973.
 Part 10 is intended to provide equivalent powers, with modifications where appropriate, for liquor investigators.